iliachry/iliachry.github.io/pages/blog.md

 Exploring how XR and emerging technologies can solve real human problems rather than just creating impressive demos.

 ### **The Science Behind XR**
-Breaking down the technical, psychological, and physiological aspects that make virtual reality truly immersive.
+Breaking down the technical, psychological, and physiological aspects that make extended reality truly immersive.

 ### **Metaverse Realism**
 Cutting through the hype to discuss practical applications, challenges, and the actual timeline for metaverse adoption.